Skip to main content

 ttl=<ttl>

 Portworx reads the Vault credentials required to authenticate with Vault through a Kubernetes secret.
-For DaemonSet installation, create the Kubernetes secret with the name px-vault in the portworx namespace.
-For Operator installation, create the Kubernetes secret with the name px-vault in the kube-system namespace.
+Create the Kubernetes secret in the namespace where Portworx is deployed, for example portworx or kube-system.
 If PX_SECRETS_NAMESPACE is set, create the secret in the defined namespace.
 For example:

 apiVersion: v1